tomperi/linear-mcp-server/docs/tools.md

 - Set appropriate priority based on urgency and impact
 - Use proper team IDs (get them from the `linear-organization:` resource)
 - Add relevant labels for better categorization
+- When associating with projects, use `linear_list_projects` to find available projects
+- For milestone linking, use `linear_get_project` to find available milestones

 ### linear_update_issue